insipidintrepid-23/Sublime-lime-project/README.md

 # Sublime-lime-project
-## Project completed on Codecademy through their Data Science certificaiton program.
-This allows me to view one of Codecademy's libraries and plot how many page visits and lime sales were had over a montly trend.
+## Project completed on Codecademy through their Data Science certification program.
+### This looks at an online Company "Sublime Limes" and plots the number of page visits and number of sales side by side.

 import pandas as pd